About the fund

 - Be a formally constituted not for profit organisation

 Organisations that run museums that are not Accredited and that have not previously applied to our funds will have to complete an eligibility questionnaire to verify eligibility.
-Please note that any funds awarded to organisations that are new to us will be proportionate to their museum specific activity as opposed to any wider heritage or visitor attraction remit that they may have.
+To request an eligibility questionnaire, please email firstname.lastname@example.org.
+Please note that complete eligibility questionnaires must be submitted to MGS no later than 12 February.

 What we can fund